SUPERAndroidAnalyzer/rfcs/text/0000-rfc-process.md

 ## The RFC life-cycle

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the SUPER repo.
-Being 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+Once an RFC is accepted, it will became *active*.
+Once it becomes active then authors may implement it and submit the feature as a pull request to the code repo.
+Being *active* is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is 'active' implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether a SUPER